mlflow/mlflow/docs/source/rest_api.rst

 Get Experiment
 ==============

-Get meta data for experiment and a list of runs for this experiment.
+Get metadata for an experiment and a list of runs for the experiment.

 +----------------------------------------+-------------+
 |                Endpoint                | HTTP Method |